"Big Bang" machine to get huge upgrade in 2020

 The upgrade will enable the operators to carry out up to 10 times as many collisions, or luminosity, in the LHC as the hundreds of millions a second now, and to gain deep insight into the origins and make-up of the universe.

-The program was put in motion at a meeting of scientists and engineers from participant countries to plan how work will be coordinated, CERN said.
+The programme was put in motion at a meeting of scientists and engineers from participant countries to plan how work will be coordinated, CERN said.

 The collisions, in which particles are smashed together at just a fraction under the speed of light, produce computer- monitored explosions that have been dubbed "mini-Big Bangs."